Achievement in Music (AIM) Piano Exams

 2) Technique Exam

-Must be completed in the same calendar year as the Theory Exam.
+Completed in the same calendar year as the Theory Exam.
 Students are required to perform the Technique exam in-person, along with Levels 3-11, on one of the designated AIM Performance Exam dates.

 3) Repertoire Exam